TomasHubelbauer/track-maker/readme.md

 user to use the Reference button to open references and have the app associate them by the opened file name to the existing `reference` commands instead of creating new commands, as per another to-do in this list.

+Also display a summary line (as opposed to specific command line hints) in the UI, either the status bar or the menu bar alongside the Reference button.
+This will be a more user friendly message mentioning how to associate references in general as opposed to a brief command line hint.